All Episodes

 Well, we now have some new information and a key development.

-MBC News breaking the story that Joe Biden, when he attacked her, as you just heard, for asking when Bo died, and I'm sure this leak, by the way, came from the White House.
+NBC News breaking the story that Joe Biden, when he attacked her, as you just heard, for asking when Bo died, and I'm sure this leak, by the way, came from the White House.

-Because they know that they're close to probably releasing the transcript delayed the release of the transcript of brains of Biden's brain fog or brain fart, whichever you prefer, uh, for as long as possible.
+They're delayed the release of the transcript of Biden's brain fog or brain fart, whichever you prefer, for as long as possible.

-They're now insisting that the transcript audio, maybe video, I've not gotten a straight answer on that.
+They're now insisting that the transcript, audio, maybe video, I've not gotten a straight answer on that.

 That this interview with special counsel her can't be realized until numerous agencies and officials from both Biden and the Obama administrations review the material and give their approval.

-Judging from the lengthy list of people team Biden intends to consult with, the material might not see the light of day until after the election.
+Judging from the lengthy list of people Team Biden intends to consult with, the material might not see the light of day until after the election.

 I'm sure that's a mere coincidence.

-But of course, they want All these trials of Donald Trump to take place before the election.
+But of course, they want all these trials of Donald Trump to take place before the election.

 But that's not election interference.